robstave/Meowcards/cards/go/go-qz2-b.md

 What is the key benefit of Go's interface implementation being implicit?

-A) It encourages composition over inheritance
+- A. It encourages composition over inheritance
-B) It enables higher performance by avoiding virtual tables
+- B. It enables higher performance by avoiding virtual tables
-C) It allows loose coupling between packages without direct dependencies
+- C. It allows loose coupling between packages without direct dependencies
-D) It simplifies reflection operations
+- D. It simplifies reflection operations

 ### Back

-**C) It allows loose coupling between packages without direct dependencies**
+**C. It allows loose coupling between packages without direct dependencies**

 **Implicit vs Explicit Interface Implementation**:
 - **Implicit**: In Go, a type satisfies an interface simply by implementing its methods.
 There is no need to explicitly declare that a type implements an interface.
 This reduces boilerplate code and allows for more flexible and decoupled designs.